Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 <img align="right" src="../Base-config_3-vm/images/base-config_3-vmII.png" width=38%>

 + **AD DC VM**: Windows 2016, 2019, or 2022 VM configured as a domain controller with DNS & Certificate services.
-Choice of Azure AD Connect sync or Cloud sync installers are placed on the desktop to setup a sync to an Azure AD tenant, plus a link to download an Azure AD Application proxy connector
+Cloud sync is installed to sync to an Azure AD, plus a link to download an Azure AD Application proxy connector is on the desktop
 + **App Server VM**: Windows 2016, 2019, or 2022 VM joined to the AD domain.
 IIS 10 and .NET 4.5 are installed, with several test apps pre-configured for IWA, forms, and header based authentication.
 The directory C:\Files contains an example.txt file, shared as "\\APP1\Files" with full control for domain accounts. iPerf is also installed for net perf testing.
 + **Client VM**: Optional Windows 10 or 11 client joined to the AD domain